Penn State Hershey Melanoma and Skin Cancer Center

 Melanoma is the leading cause of death from skin disease – and its rate of occurrence is steadily increasing.
 In America, one person dies of melanoma every hour.
 More than 60,000 new cases in the United States are diagnosed each year, and this number is growing at an alarming rate.

-In an effort to fight this trend, Penn State Hershey Melanoma Center offers a multidisciplinary approach to developing new treatments for melanoma patients.
-The Melanoma Center convenes researchers and clinicians from surgery, dermatology, medical and radiation oncology, pharmacology, orthopedics and other areas with a goal of identifying and evaluating new agents and clinical interventions.
-Discoveries developed in the research portion of the Melanoma Center are tested through a portfolio of clinical trials offered to patients.
+In an effort to fight this trend, Penn State Hershey Melanoma and Skin Cancer Center offers a multidisciplinary approach to developing new treatments for melanoma patients.
+The Melanoma and Skin Cancer Center convenes researchers and clinicians from surgery, dermatology, medical and radiation oncology, pharmacology, orthopedics and other areas with a goal of identifying and evaluating new agents and clinical interventions.
+Discoveries developed in the research portion of the Melanoma and Skin Cancer Center are tested through a portfolio of clinical trials offered to patients.

 Click here to learn more about the next generation of therapies.

 "Dead Wrong… It's Only Skin Cancer"

 Dead Wrong… It's Only Skin Cancer was produced in 2008 by the Mike Geltrude Foundation of Nutley, NJ.
 However, this educational documentary is not about Mike Geltrude and his battle against melanoma.
 In reality, it's about you.
 The reason is that anyone at any age can be afflicted by this deadly disease and one of the greatest weapons we have to combat melanoma is education.
 Therefore, taking a half hour to watch this film may save your life and by spreading the word it can save countless lives.
 As the saying goes, "an ounce of prevention is better than a pound of cure." - Watch Video

 - "Dear 16-year old me" (DCMF Canada) - Watch video